NachtRaveVL/PCA9685-Arduino/README.md

 This library allows communication with boards running a PCA6985 16-channel PWM driver module.
 It supports a wide range of available functionality, from setting the output PWM frequecy, allowing multi-device proxy addressing, and provides an assistant class for working with Servos.

-Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
+Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, RasPi Pico, and others - although one might experience turbulence until the bug reports get ironed out.
 Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

 Dependencies include: SoftI2CMaster (optional).